apricotts/rs-das/README.md

   - If the indices exceed the file size, the program is terminated with an "indexerror" message with approciate prompt.
   - If either argument contains non-numeric characters, the program is terminated with an "index error."
   - Ensure that the condition `start_index <= end_index` is maintained.
 If not, the program is terminated with an "invalid argument" error message.

+### File Handling

+- **Input File**: The file specified by `<input_file_name>` is read only if its path exists.
+If the file path does not exist, the program should terminate with an appropriate file error message.

+- **Output Directory and File**:
+  - If the output directory does not exist, it should be created with permission mode `0700`.
+  - If a file with the same name already exists in the directory, its content should be overwritten.
+  - Any failure in directory creation or file operations should prompt an error message with an adequate reason.

+### Handling Large Files

+To manage large files efficiently, the file is divided into chunks, each of size 1 MB (1024 * 1024 bytes).
+The process involves:

+- **Chunk Formation**: The file is read in chunks of 1 MB, with each chunk temporarily stored in a buffer.
+- **Reversing Content**: The content from each chunk is reversed and then written back to the target file.
+- **File Cursor Management**: For operations with `flag 1`, the file cursor is adjusted based on `start_index` and `end_index` by using 'lseek' to ensure the correct sections are processed.

+This approach continues until all the required content is written to the target file.